MNBGit/x250-Hackintosh-Mojave/README.md

 ## Step 3
-Mount the EFI partition of the USB key (This is NOT an EFI folder with the USB Key.
+Mount the EFI partition of the USB key (This is __NOT__ an EFI folder with the USB Key.
 It is a separate partition that need to be mounted)
-I use Clover Configurator.app for that (a small app like EFI mountain View works also.
-Or something like diskutil mount EFI but then I don't want it to get mixed up with real folders...)
+I use Clover Configurator.app for mounting it (a small app like EFImountainView works also.
+Or something a command line such as "diskutil mount EFI" but then I don't want it to get mixed up with real folders and so on...)

 ## Step 4
-Copy the entire EFI folder in EFI parition of the USB Key
+Copy the entire EFI folder from this git into EFI parition of the USB Key

 ## Step 4
-Boot the USB an install mac OS
+Boot the USB and install mac OS

 ## Step 5.
-Copy the same entire EFI folder from the git (or the USB) to the EFI partition OF THE DISK this time.
+Copy the same entire EFI folder from the git (or the USB) to the EFI partition __of the disk__ this time.

 ## Final Notes
 Unibeast is an app that create the bootable mac OS USB + the necessary EFI files to boot.
 I don't remember if it works.
 If nothing works try that.